FusionAuth/fusionauth-site/site/learn/expert-advice/tokens/revoking-jwts.md

 ---
 layout: advice
-title: Revoking JWTs
+title: Revoking JWTs & JWT Expiration
 description: How to use and revoke JWTs for effective and efficient authorization management.
+Examples, diagrams & more.
 author: Brian Pontarelli
 header_dark: true
 image: advice/revoking-jwts-article.png